isomerpages/nparks-gardening/page-index/biodiversity/_posts/2023-08-30-post-Soil Biodiversity.md

 	<h4>Millipedes</h4>
 		<img title="Milipedes mating Photo by Victoria Lim." src="/images/Biodiversity/millipedes_victorialim.jpg">
 	<p>These many-legged creatures are often found in parks and gardens that use mulch and compost with a lot of woody material.
 They are harmless, but they can produce an unpleasant smell if startled.</p>
 	<p>Another decomposer, millipedes eat decaying wood and leaf litter.
-Their eggs can sometimes be brought into a garden via unheated compost or in woody mulch, and adults generally appear during the wet season.</p>
+Their eggs can sometimes be brought into a garden via unheated <a href="/page-index/horticulture-techniques/composting/">compost</a> or in <a href="/page-index/horticulture-techniques/mulching/">woody mulch</a>.
+Adults usually appear during the wet season.</p>
 	<p>Millipedes are generally not considered a pest, although their waste products can cause burns on young leafy vegetables if they are present in a garden in high numbers.
 Millipedes can be removed by hand, and their population controlled by using less woody material in the garden.</p>
 	<p>Download a Research Technical Note on Millipedes in Singapore <a href="https://www.nparks.gov.sg/-/media/cuge/pdf/rtn-11-2012---urban-millipedes-in-singapore.ashx">here</a>.</p>
 	<br>